jnnnnn/jhipster-fastapi/CONTRIBUTING.md

 `npm link | yarn link`

-( 🏁 Kudos, you just setup JHipster-Kotlin and linked to it locally )
+( 🏁 Kudos, you just setup JHipster-FastAPI and linked to it locally )

 ### Step 3 🤟 : before generating your application, go to your application folder